groundhoggwp/groundhogg/README.txt

 * ADDED email management and sending via the REST API.
 * ADDED Date and Time form fields
 * FIXED grammer and spelling mistakes returned via the REST API.
+* FIXED Bug where user role tags were not being applied properly.

 = 1.0.16.3 =
 * ADDED Account Creation button in contact record if the contact does not have an associated user account.